lsst-dm/dmtn-057/index.rst

 Measurements may depend on information that is internal to ``run`` or a task's other methods.
 If this is the case, the ``Measurement`` may be created by an ordinary function called from within ``run``, instead of by a decorator, or the internal information may be stored in metadata and then extracted by the decorator.

-Directly constructed ``Measurements`` cannot handle metrics that depend on the results of multiple tasks (such as the :ref:`DIASource fraction<arch-direct-examples-fdia>`); such metrics must be measured in a centralized location.
+Directly constructed ``Measurements`` cannot handle metrics that depend on the results of multiple tasks (such as the :ref:`DIASource fraction<arch-direct-examples-fdia>`); such metrics must be measured in ``ComputeMetricsTask`` itself.
-There are two ways to handle cross-task measurements:
+There are two ways to get information on cross-task measurements to ``ComputeMetricsTask``:

 #.
-The necessary information can be stored in :ref:`metadata<arch-metadata>`, and computed by an "afterburner" task.
+The necessary information can be stored in :ref:`metadata<arch-metadata>`.
 #.
 We can impose a requirement that all cross-task metrics be expressible in terms of single-task metrics.
    In the DIASource fraction example such a requirement is a small burden, since both "Number of detected sources" and "Number of DIASources" are interesting metrics in their own right, but this may not be the case in general.

 The correct way to merge measurements from multiple units of work depends on the metric (for example, the four use cases described :ref:`above <use-cases>` require three different approaches).
-This information can be provided by requiring that ``Measurement`` objects include a merging function, which can be invoked either as part of the task parallelization framework (as shown in the :ref:`figure<fig-direct-sequence>`), or by an "afterburner" task (as required by the :ref:`metadata-based architecture<arch-metadata-structure>`).
+This information can be provided by requiring that ``Measurement`` objects include a merging function, which can be invoked by ``ComputeMetricsTask``.

 .. figure:: /_static/direct_data_flow.svg
    :name: fig-direct-sequence
    :target: _static/direct_data_flow.svg

-   Illustration of how measurements are handled in the direct-measurement and observer-based architectures, assuming ``Job`` persistance is not used and multiple units of work are combined as part of the existing parallelism framework.
+   Illustration of how measurements are handled in the direct-measurement and observer-based architectures.
    ``anInstance`` and ``anotherInstance`` are ``ConcreteCmdLineTask`` objects run on different data.
    The subtask of ``anotherInstance`` and the ``Measurement`` it produces are omitted for clarity.